J0th1ne/Employee-Wage-Comparisons/README.md

-# Gender Wage Comparisons
+# Canadian Employee Wage Comparisons Data Visualization
 A project completed using Tableau Desktop to compare the hourly wage of females and males by NAICS classifications.

-# Project Link
+## Project Link
 https://public.tableau.com/views/EmployeeWageComparisons/EmployeeWageDashboard